RockefellerArchiveCenter/scripts/archivesspace/README.md

 ## asAutoReplaceContainers.py

-Deletes and replaces duplicate top containers in a resource record based on whether barcodes have periods (".") or if they are empty.
+Replaces duplicate top containers in a resource record based on whether barcodes have periods (".") or if they are empty.
+Only works for resources in which the box number does not restart.
+Finds all archival objects attached to an AS resource record through the resource id (database id), then loops through all instances in each archival object.
+Will pass over any digital object instances.
+Creates two dictionaries of "correct" and "incorrect" barcodes; any barcode with a '.' or empty will be considered incorrect and matched and then replaced with a correct barcode from a matching container indicator.

 ## asCSV-accessions.py